Channable

 avatar

-From ROAS to POAS: The evolution of ad metrics
+ROAS vs POAS: The evolution of ad metrics

-This is where Profit on Ad Spend (POAS), a metric that factors in associated costs like product expenses, shipping, and payment fees, provides a clearer picture of true advertising success.
+That’s where Profit on Ad Spend (POAS) comes in.
+This metric factors in total costs, including product expenses, shipping and payment fees, so you get a clear picture of your ad’s actual success.

 POAS formula: A deeper dive